LearnFintech / Banking

 Lessons for Founders

-In any platform where users hold a balance, the interest on that balance is your stealth profit.
-Never ignore the "Float" in your revenue modeling.
+In any business where users hold a balance, interest on that balance can be the quiet majority of your earnings.
+Schwab built an empire on cash sitting still.
+Never leave the float out of your revenue model.

 Key Takeaways